lkodinsson/MARS/Basic/PHB.md

 There may be additional skills available depending on the genre you are playing.

 Click [here](/Fantasy/Skills.md) for the list of fantasy skills.
 Click [here](/Fantasy/Spellcasting.md) for the rules for fantasy spellcasting.

 ## Skill Checks

 If you have taken an action and success is not guaranteed, you will need to make a *skill check*.
 To do so you will roll your skill and associated primary stat together and compare the result to a *difficulty value* determined secretly by the Game Master.
 The result of any skill check is determined by its relationship to the difficulty value.
-This can result in multiple degrees of success or failure.
+This can result in varying degrees of success or failure.

 For example: you attempt to leap over a large pit.
 This requires an athletics check, which is associated with your strength stat.
 If you have a strength of r12, and an athletics of r4, you will roll r16.
 If you were not trained in athletics you would still at least roll your strength.